Network for the protection of journalists and media worldwide

 DW Akademie: Space for Freedom

-Through the pilot project Space for Freedom, DW Akademie and local partner organizations are helping create new perspectives for journalists and media working in exile.
+Through the project Space for Freedom, DW Akademie and local partner organizations are helping create new perspectives for journalists and media working in exile.

 The project is aimed at exiled journalists originally from Afghanistan, Belarus and Russia.
 It is also developing structures and creating resources to enable exiled journalists and media outlets to continue to report critically.